-The most common form used to report a controlled foreign corporation (and other foreign corporations) owned by a U.S. shareholder is a form 5471.
-There are other forms that may need to be filed as well, but the form 5471 is highly complicated.
-The IRS estimates it takes about 30 hours to complete the form come, and that is presuming the person has some background in accounting, assets, equities, liabilities, etc..
+The most common form used to report a controlled foreign corporation (and other foreign corporations) owned by a U.S. shareholder is Form 5471.
+There are other forms that may need to be filed as well, but Form 5471 is highly complicated.
+The IRS estimates it takes about 30 hours to complete the form, which presumes the person has some background in accounting, assets, equities, liabilities, etc..

 In addition to filing this form, if the foreign corporation also has foreign bank accounts, the shareholder may also have to file an annual FBAR.

 Controlled Foreign Corporation Penalties for Not Reporting